sudoDeVinci/Cloud/proposal.md

 ### Cloud Identification

 I have discovered it possible through a previous proof of concept, that it is theoretically possible to identify clouds from images of the sky, using only the visual colour space.
-In short, clouds are can be shown to be quite diffrent in their colour content from the surrounding sky or landmarks (obviously).
+In short, clouds are can be shown to be quite different in their colour content from the surrounding sky or landmarks (obviously).
 This can be seen in the below graph, showing the differences in the BGR colour space of clouds vs the sky.

 <br>
 <br>